Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Introduction

-In the last few decades, Neural Networks have been drawing the attention of the scientific community for their ability to model complex relationships among variables and extrapolate hidden features within the data.
-McCulloch and Pitts (1943) \cite{mcculloch1943} pioneered the very first Neural Network, while Rumelhart et al. (1986) \cite{rumelhart1986} introduced the back-propagation learning algorithm to address classification problems.
-White (1989) \cite{white1989} confirmed the reliability of back-propagation as estimating procedure, showing consistency and asymptotic normality of the obtained estimator.
-Moreover, despite the parameters of the Neural Network being non-identifiable, Hwang and Ding (1997) \cite{hwang1997} derived asymptotically valid prediction intervals.
-The universal approximation theorem was first proved by Cybenko (1989) \cite{cybenko1989}, showing how feedforward Neural Network with only a single hidden layer and logistic activation function can uniformly approximate any continuous function with support in the unit hypercube.
-Subsequent results \cite{halbert1990,hornik1991} showed how the universal approximation theorem can be proved also under different assumptions on the activation function.
-Hence, it is undeniable that their predictive capability could be a useful tool to support statistical analysis.
-Indeed, they have been already widely used in Causal Inference \cite{lechner2023}, and their usage is increasing even in Survival Analysis.
-Faraggi and Simon (1995) \cite{faraggi1995} were the first to model censored survival data with Neural Networks, replacing the linear predictor in the Cox model \cite{cox1972} with a simple feedforward Neural Network to model complex non-linearity among covariates.
-Many other statistical methodologies incorporating Neural Networks to address various types of longitudinal \cite{francesca2021}, survival \cite{ghosh2004, tao2022}, and high-dimensional data \cite{yeseul2024} have been proposed over the years, but Xie and Yu (2021) \cite{xie2021} were the first to use a Neural Network to model the non-parametric component of mixture cure models.
+Faraggi and Simon (1995) \cite{faraggi1995} were the first to model censored survival data with Neural Networks, replacing the linear predictor in the Cox model \cite{cox1972} with a simple feedforward Neural Network to capture complex nonlinearity among covariates.
+Many other statistical methodologies incorporating Neural Networks to model various types of longitudinal \cite{francesca2021}, survival \cite{ghosh2004, tao2022}, and high-dimensional data \cite{yeseul2024} have been proposed over the years, but Xie and Yu (2021) \cite{xie2021} were the first to use a Neural Network to model the non-parametric component of mixture cure models.
 Exploiting the Neural Network ability to digest complex data structures, they were able to use high-dimensional and even complex data structures, such as images or vectorized text, to model the cure probability.
 They also showed how, under mild conditions, the obtained estimators are consistent.
-We believe that the literature on cancer survival should also benefit from the predictive power of Neural Networks, and the use of more flexible approaches in the context of cure models can help, on one hand to avoid model misspecification and, on the other hand, to maintain a solid statistical interpretation.